Herend: Herend Porcelain Manufactory

 The town is most famous for its long tradition of excellent porcelain manufacturing.
 Founded in 1826, Herend Porcelain Manufactory is one of the world's largest ceramic factories, specializing in luxury hand painted and gilded porcelain.
 In the mid-19th century it was purveyor to the Habsburg Dynasty and aristocratic customers throughout Europe.
 Many of its classic patterns are still in production.
 After the fall of communism in Hungary the factory was privatised and is now 75% owned by its management and workers, exporting to over 60 countries of the world.

 Prince William, Duke of Cambridge and Catherine Middleton got a special painted Herend Porcelain as wedding gift from Hungary on 29 April 2011.

 Sights to see

 The Porcelain Museum of Herend has been opened to visitors since 1964 and was chosen as the museum of the year 2002 in Hungary.

 Population

-The racial makeup of Herend was 87.5% Hungarian, 11.03% German, 1% Gypsy, 0.2% Romanian.
+The racial makeup of Herend was 87.5% Hungarian, 11.03% German, 1% Romani, 0.2% Romanian.